sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 #### Character Roles

 - **Armored:** A strong character relying on heavy armor and defenses for protection.
 Other classes for this role: Artificer, Cleric, Paladin.
 - **Brute:** A character who hits hard and holds territory.
-Other classes for this role: Barbarian, Druid, Paladin.
+Other classes for this role: Barbarian, Druid, Ranger, Paladin.

 ### Monk